Find important information here that will help you with your landscaping skills. Get in touch with nature!

 The book describes each plant in full detail, as well as how to install and care for them.

-Included are detailed instructions for projects such as walkways, borders, patios, ponds, and arbors, concise information for gardening techniques, and easy-to-follow plans.
+Included are instructions for walkways, borders, patios, ponds, and arbors, gardening techniques, and easy-to-follow plans.

-Over 450 full-color photos, drawings, and paintings are complemented by easy step-by-step instructions that provide the essential knowledge to tackle each project and take the uncertainty out of gardening!
+furthermore, over 450 full-color photos, drawings, and paintings are complemented by easy step-by-step instructions.

-From tall plumes to bold foliage, many of these plant combinations create a living privacy screen and offer a bounty of bloom for those looking to make an “architectural” statement in their perennial beds.
+From tall plumes to bold foliage, many of these plant combinations create a living privacy screen and offer a bounty of bloom.